Higher Education

 Join An Elite Network

-AFRL connects you with the right network of prestigious researchers in academia, industry and government from around the world.
-We recognize science cannot be done alone—it is a global endeavor.
-Click here for inquiries.
+AFRL connects you with the right network of prestigious researchers, scientists, engineers and more in academia, industry and government from around the world.
+We recognize science an technology cannot be done alone—it is a global endeavor.

 Solve Tough Problems

-AFRL is uniquely positioned to take high levels of technical and relevance risk, providing interesting and challenging problems for researchers to solve in areas including Hypersonics, Autonomy, Directed Energy, Biophysics, Quantum, Cyber, Space Situational Awareness and many more.
+AFRL is uniquely positioned to take high levels of technical and relevance risk, providing interesting and challenging problems for researchers to solve in areas including AI, Autonomy, Directed Energy, Biophysics, Quantum, Cyber, Space and many more.

-In partnership with AFRL, you will influence the direction of research in your field while contributing to our national defense.
-By working closely with Program Managers and leveraging grant opportunities, you will help us advance the peacekeeping and warfighting mission of the U.S. Air Force.
+In partnership with AFRL, you will help influence the direction of research while contributing to our national defense.
+By working closely with Program Managers and leveraging grant opportunities, you will take part in advancing the mission of the U.S. Air Force.

-Throughout the span of your career, partnerships with AFRL will enhance your scientific endeavors with funding awards for every stage of your research.
-From early career awards ($450K in funding!) to high-risk traditional grants AFRL sets the trajectory for a meaningful scientific career.
+Throughout your career, partnerships with AFRL will enhance your endeavors with funding awards for every stage of research.
+From early career awards ($450K in funding!) to high-risk traditional grants AFRL sets the trajectory for a meaningful career.

 Our Air Force Office of Scientific Research (AFOSR) currently funds researchers through 1,200 grants at more than 200 academic institutions worldwide and 100 industry-based contracts.